gekatateam/neptunus/docs/DATA_MODEL.md

 }
 ```

-These types can be used as field values: strings, integers (signed and unsigned), booleans, floating point numbers, arrays and slices and maps with string as a key.
+These types can be used as field values: strings, integers (signed and unsigned), booleans, floating point numbers, arrays, slices and maps with string as a key.
 Any other types may cause errors at the serialization stage.